Harvard Summer Program in Shanghai, China

 See Payment and Funding for payment deadlines, deposit amounts, and more information, including funding options for Harvard College students.

-Shanghai Jiao Tong University is the oldest university in Shanghai, founded in 1896, and remains one of the most prestigious in China.
+Shanghai Jiao Tong University is the second-oldest university in Shanghai, founded in 1896, and remains one of the most prestigious in China.
 The park-like, easy-to-navigate Xuhui campus, conveniently located near a subway stop in a lively, cosmopolitan district of Shanghai, preserves many of the beautiful architectural features of its early days, while at the same time offering fully modern amenities.

 The classrooms are located in a renovated imperial-era building just a few minutes’ walk from the dormitory.
 A full-service cafeteria, convenience stores, library, restaurants and more are all located right on campus, with many other venues just outside its gates.